nyu-ossd-s19/luismonge1192-weekly/about.md

 ### More Information

-I love to Soccer, Basketball, and Baseball
+I love to play Soccer, Basketball, and Baseball
 Manchester United, San Antonio Spurs, and New York Yankees Fan

 My interest are